 So what do we do with the feelings?
 Kick, scream, and slam doors.
 You can try this route.
-Most likely you will have temporary relief followed by a soar foot, a lost voice and a broken door.
+Most likely you will have temporary relief followed by a sore foot, a lost voice, and a broken door.

 I love this one quote “All the justified anger in the world is not going to get a drop of happiness” – Mama Gena

-Here is some great tips I found to prevent a situation turning into a huge meltdown:
+Here are some great tips I found to prevent a situation turning into a huge meltdown:

 Try saying to yourself: It is frustrating and it is understandable that I am upset, but it is not the end of the world and getting angry is not going to fix it.
 It will only make me more miserable.